 Once you have narrowed down the long list following the above recommendations, consider these final tips before making your final choice.

-- Check the school uniform guidelines regarding whether your child’s school shoes have to be a particular colour
+- Check the school uniform guidelines regarding whether your child’s school shoes must be a particular colour

-- If possible, select a shoe with a wide tongue to assist with opening the shoe to promote your child being able to put their foot in independently
+- If possible, select a shoe with a wide tongue to help with opening the shoe to promote your child being able to put their foot in independently

 - If you are still left with multiple options, allowing your child to make the final decision between those options will ensure that they choose the shoe that they like best